 - Modifying access to both seaport cargo and cruise operations in the Port of Miami

 - Promoting regular communication among freight businesses, elected officials, and appointed officials

-The committee meets on the Second Wednesday of each month at 2:00 PM at the Florida Customs Brokers & Forwarders Association (FCBFA), 8228 NW 14 Street, Doral, FL 33126.
-Here are the dates for 2018:
+The committee meets on the second Wednesday of each month at 2:00 PM.
+Here are the dates for 2019:

 - Recess in December

 Meeting dates above are subject to change.
 Click here to see current calendar.

 The FTAC is comprised of up to 25 private citizens who have been appointed by the TPO Governing Board, one per member.
 Each FTAC member serves until they are replaced or choose to step down.

 In Miami-Dade County, freight comprises rail, truck, air cargo, and sea cargo.
 Freight is a key aspect of the work performed by the TPO, because it is the essential component to move goods from the producer to the distributor and then to retail centers and consumers.

 The county’s freight infrastructure includes Miami International Airport, Port of Miami, and the Miami River.
 The Port of Miami is considered the largest container port in the state and has been labeled the “cruise capital of the world.”
 The Miami River is the gateway of cargo services to Caribbean ports.
 Miami International Airport is one of the largest air cargo hubs in the United States.